 As noted above, three judges dissented from the majority's holding.
 None of the dissenters argued that sexual orientation discrimination should not be illegal.
 But they maintained, consistent with historical precedent, that it was not covered under the existing language of Title VII, and only Congress could change the law.

 Indeed, other federal courts continue to adhere to the traditional interpretation of the law.
 Ultimately, the Supreme Court may have to resolve this conflict.
 Until then, LGBT workers in New York have cause to celebrate.
-If you have been affected by any form of sex discrimination at work and need assistance from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP. at (646) 760-6493.
+If you have been affected by any form of sex discrimination at work and need assistance from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C. at (646) 760-6493.